Impacted earwax happens when there is a build-up of earwax in the ear, which could lead to infection if not removed.

 Removing impacted earwax is generally a pain-free experience and you won’t need anaesthesia or any pain medication.
 It might feel a little strange to have someone poking around in your ear, but try your best not to move during the procedure, just to prevent any potential damage to the ear canal caused by a sudden movement.

 Our clinicians will talk you through the procedure before they begin so you’ll be aware of the steps being taken to remove the wax.

 Earwax removal from home

 You probably will have heard the saying ‘never stick anything smaller than your elbow in your ear’.
-Cotton buds, matchsticks, hair pins, pencils and many other items may damage your ear canal, push the wax deeper causing impacted earwax, cause an ear infection, or you might perforate your eardrum.
+Cotton buds, matchsticks, hairpins, pencils and many other items may damage your ear canal and push the wax deeper causing impacted earwax, or an ear infection - you might even perforate your eardrum.

 If you’re considering buying an over-the-counter solution, we’d recommend you speak to a chemist or pharmacist to make sure you buy the most appropriate product for your needs.

 The National Institute of Clinical Excellence (NICE) advises earwax candling has no benefit in earwax management, can result in serious injury and should never be used.
 We have plenty more information about ear candling here.

 When you should see your GP